-Upper School students must attend school for at least three periods in order to participate in a practice or game that day.
+Upper School students must arrive at school by 10:45 a. m. in order to participate in a practice or game that day.
 Grammar School students must be present for at least half the school day.
 For practices or events held on Saturday, school attendance on Friday will determine eligibility.
 The Upper School Dean and Athletic Director may make exceptions to this policy on a case-by-case basis to accommodate unusual circumstances.